Gallaher is a theatrical star, a singer, a musician, pianist, a hit

 Gallaher announced a new initiative for his company, producing a series of music-theatre workshops for kids and students entitled Showstoppers which commenced in Brisbane in January 2007.
 2008 commenced with some special concerts featuring himself, Julie Anthony and the Queensland Pops Orchestra attracting standing ovations from capacity audiences.
 Simon and his production company also embarked on a revised version of his highly acclaimed version of The Mikado.
 This played in Australia through 2008 and 2009.
 Simon concluded touring in concert with Julie Anthony as Julie announced her retirement.
 He then accepted the role of Edna Turnblad to follow in the footsteps of John Travolta in the musical Hairspray for the Harvest Rain Theatre Company and played to rave reviews in Brisbane at QPAC in June 2012.
 A one-man concert tour followed across Queensland and Victoria.
 In 2014 Simon returned to the stage to be reunited with Jon English for the first time in many years as they performed in SPAMALOT at QPAC.
 This sell-out season was a triumph for The Harvest Rain Theatre Company.
 A new concert tour of Victoria commenced in May and Queensland in August.

-2015 is shaping up to be a busy year as Simon takes over the role of The Wonderful Wizard Of Oz in the Australian production of WICKED and will open with it at the commencement of the Brisbane season in February.
+2015 is shaping up to be a busy year as Simon has taken over the role of The Wonderful Wizard Of Oz in the Australian production of WICKED opening with it at the commencement of the Brisbane season in February.
 He will then transfer with the show for the Perth season commencing in May.
-2015 also sees Simon in the director's chair for the first time as he creates a new version of his ever popular version of The Pirates of Penzance which will play QPAC in March to celebrate the 30th Anniversary of the arts centre and of the show's original opening.
+2015 also saw Simon in the director's chair for the first time as he created a new version of his ever popular version of The Pirates of Penzance for Harvest Rain which played QPAC in March to celebrate the 30th Anniversary of the arts centre and of the show's original opening.
+The show recieved rave reviews and capacity crowds.

-Simon is currently on the Board of Trustees to the Queensland Performing Arts Centre (QPAC), the Chair of The Harvest Rain Theatre Company and is also on the board of the Queensland Theatre Company (QTC).
+Simon is currently on the Board of Trustees to the Queensland Performing Arts Centre (QPAC), and is also on the board of the Queensland Theatre Company (QTC).
 He is patron to many arts organisations including The Qld.
-Show Choir, Qld Youth Symphony Orchestra, Spotlight Theatre Company and the Gold Coast Theatre Alliance.
+Show Choir, Qld Youth Symphony Orchestra, Spotlight Theatre Company and the Gold Coast Theatre Alliance and served as Chair of The Harvest Rain Theatre Company 2012-2015.
 He is a member of Live Performance Australia (LPA) and sits on the Helpmann Awards nominating panel for Musical Theatre.
 Simon has been a member of the Media & Entertainment Arts Alliance (MEAA -Actors' Equity) since 1976.

 Ô The Essgee